eclipse-iceoryx/iceoryx/doc/design/draft/subscription.md

 #### Open Points

 - Many chunks will not be released even when no susbcriber is using them.
+  - This might be solvable by having the ring-buffer size as the maximum of history size and subscriber queue capacity?!
 - ring-buffer size?
 Since the ring-buffer is shared between multiple publishers the size has to be defined via some service subscription options.
 - Who owns the ring-buffer?
 Since it is shared between multiple publishers and